twisted/pydoctor/docs/source/docformat/google-numpy.rst

     - ``Attributes``: Each item will be translated to ``:ivar:`` and ``:type:`` tags.
     - ``Methods``: Items will be included into a "Methods" admonition.
     - ``Other Parameters``: Parameters described in this section will be merged with regular parameters.
+    - Numpy-style multiple return section: elements will be listed but layout is sub optimal.

-For more information, refer to py:mod:`pydoctor.napoleon` documentation.
+For more information, refer to :py:mod:`pydoctor.napoleon` documentation.

 ..
 ReST syntax violations might be reported with a slightly incorrect line number because of this pre-processing. (uncommented this when pydoctor/issues/237 is solved)